TeamKillerX/Ryzenth/README.md

 - [`x-api-js`](https://x-api-js.onrender.com/docs) - Ryzenth DLR (JS) Dev
 - [`Ryzenth V2`](https://ryzenths.dpdns.org) - Ryzenth V2 (TSX) Dev

-* Built with love by [xtdevs](https://t.me/xtdevs)
+*   Made with love by [xtdevs](https://t.me/xtdevs)
-* Inspired by early work on AkenoX API
+*   Got the idea from the early AkenoX API project
-* Thanks to Google Dev tools for AI integration concepts
+*   Big thanks to Google Dev tools for the AI stuff
-* All Web scraper original
+*   The web scraper is all our own work

 ## Donation
-* Your donation helps us continue our work!
+Your gift makes a difference and lets us keep doing what we do

-To send payments via DANA, use the following Bank Jago account number:
+To donate using DANA, send your payment to Bank Jago account number `100201327349`.

-Bank Jago: `100201327349`
+Thanks a bunch!

 ## License
 MIT License © 2025 Ryzenth Developers from TeamKillerX